eaverowrites/eaverowrites.github.io/pages/2026-teaching.md

 ---
 layout: page
 permalink: /teaching/
-description: Courses and training
 nav: true
 nav_order: 25
 ---
 # Teaching
-Fundamentals of University Teaching.
+Fundamentals of University Teaching Certificate.
 Centre for Teaching Excellence, University of Waterloo, 2023.

 **Instructor.** Faculty of Arts, University of Waterloo.
 Fall 2023. **History 205: A History of Western Sport.**